PFAS - Status report on perennial pollutants in the textile industry

 An increased risk of certain cancers, such as kidney and testicular cancers.

-Changes in cholesterol and liver enzyme levels.
+Changes in cholesterol levels and liver enzymes.

 Effects on the immune system and response to certain vaccines.